FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 2.1 The 4-Part Cold Open

-1. "Hi [name], this is [your name] from [company]." — Name + company in the first three seconds, said with downward inflection so the buyer hears a peer, not a pitch.
+1. "Hi [name], this is [your name] from [company]." — Name and company up front, said with downward inflection so the buyer hears a peer, not a pitch.

 2. "The reason for my call is [specific business issue]." — Not "I wanted to introduce myself."
 A named, concrete reason the buyer's role would care about.

-3. "[Peer reference] in [their industry] saved/gained [outcome] by [solution]." — A one-sentence social proof anchor, named company in the buyer's vertical.
+3. "[Peer reference] in [their industry] saw [outcome] by [solution]." — A one-sentence social-proof anchor, naming a company in the buyer's vertical.

-Brooks teaches the 4-Part Cold Open as the only opener a rep should ever use on a true cold dial, and devotes roughly 40 of the 500 scripts to variations by industry, persona, and time of day.
+Brooks teaches the 4-Part Cold Open as the opener a rep should reach for on a true cold dial, and devotes a large share of the script library to variations by industry, persona, and time of day.

 2.2 The "pattern interrupt" debate

-Brooks explicitly rejects the Jordan Belfort "straight-line" style pattern interrupts ("Did I catch you at a bad time?") that were popular in 2017.
+Brooks is skeptical of the "Did I catch you at a bad time?" style pattern interrupts that were popular in 2017.
 His objection: pattern interrupts work once, then sales teams overuse them and buyers learn the trick.
-The 4-Part Cold Open is durable because it is honest — it tells the buyer who is calling, why, and asks for a small commitment.
+The 4-Part Cold Open is more durable because it is honest — it tells the buyer who is calling, why, and asks for a small commitment.

 3. Discovery and Qualifying Scripts